ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/overview.markdown

 Upon creating a sharded database, the cluster reserves **1,048,576** (1024 x 1024) buckets for the entire database.
 Each shard is assigned a range of buckets from this overall set, where documents can be stored.
 (Note: This default reservation method differs when using prefixed sharding.
-Learn more in [todo..](../todo..)).
+Learn more in [Bucket management](../sharding/administration/sharding-by-prefix#bucket-management)).

 !["Buckets Allocation"](images/overview_buckets-allocation.png "A range of buckets is assigned to each shard")